-• Enable: Select this option to enable/disable the Full Scene Antialiasing.

-Number or samples (For Mac OS): If you are using a Mac OS X computer, enter the number of samples you want to be used for the antialiasing process.
+- Enable: Select this option to enable/disable the Full Scene Antialiasing. - 3.
+Number or samples: Enter the number of samples you want to be used for the antialiasing process.
 The number of samples is basically equivalent to the amount of times a pixel will be enlarged to calculate the antialiasing.
 This technique is called supersampling.
-The higher the number of samples, the better the antialiasing quality will be, but the longer it will take to calculate.
+The higher the number of samples, the better the antialiasing quality will be, but the longer it will take to calculate. - 4.
+Restart Harmony.

-3. Restart Harmony.